 - 1 Statewide commercial business list

 - 2 Local commercial business list

+- $4-Statewide \ retail \ license/permit \ list$

+- l business list 5 Statewic

-- 4 Statewide retail license/permit list
+- 3 Statewide tobacco license/permit list

 - 5 Statewide liquor license/permit list

-- 3 Statewide tobacco license/permit list

 - 6 Other

-Name of Frame Source Type of Source Description Updating Method and Cycle Division of Alcoholic Beverages and Tobacco, Florida Department of Business and Professional Regulation (ABT/DBPR) tobacco permit list 3 ABT/DBPR maintains computerized data on tobacco permits, which are required by the state of Florida before tobacco vendors can sell tobacco products to the public.
-A query of the computerized data was utilized to get a snapshot of all licensees with authority to sell tobacco to create the sampling frame.
+Name of Frame Source Type of Source Description Updating Method and Cycle Division of Alcoholic Beverages and Tobacco, Florida Department of Business and Professional Regulation 3 ABT/DBPR maintains computerized data on tobacco permits, which are required by the State of Florida before tobacco vendors can sell tobacco products to the public.
+A query of the computerized data was utilized to get a snapshot of all licenses with authority to sell tobacco to create the sampling frame.
 Updated continually throughout the year and just prior to the random sampling.